 The main area of conflict mines (i.e. mines that are being used to support internal conflict in a region) is in the eastern region of the Democratic Republic of Congo, along with the nine neighboring countries.
 Further information can be found on the website for the Responsible Minerals Initiative (previously called the Conflict Free Sourcing Initiative or CFSI).

-Our current company policy on Conflict Minerals is available here.
+Our current company policy statement on Conflict Minerals is available here.

 Harwin do not report to the SEC, and as such are not required to submit a conflict minerals report to the US Government.
 However, because of the global interconnected supply chain, we are asked to report on our conflict mineral status.